20+ Clever Things to Do with Nail Polish

 Keep laces from unravelling

 Neaten the appearance of frayed shoelaces, and extend their life.
 Dip the ends in clear nail polish and twist the raveled ends together.
 Repair laces in the evening so that the polish will dry overnight.

-Inspired to tackle more DIY projects?
-Try these 100 home improvement hacks you’ll wish you knew sooner.
+Next, check out these 100 home improvement hacks you’ll wish you knew sooner.